MSLNZ/GTC/docs/API/uarray.rst

    >>> currents = uarray([ureal(0.023, 0.003), ureal(0.019, 0.006), ureal(0.020, 0.004)])
    >>> phases = uarray([ureal(1.0442, 2e-4), ureal(1.0438, 5e-4), ureal(1.0441, 3e-4)])

-One can use the :func:`~.core.cos` function to calculate the AC resistances
+We can use the :func:`~.core.cos` function to calculate the AC resistances

 .. code-block:: pycon